 Name Range Description / values Currents Primary ASecondary APer unit The active phase current measurement from IL1 (A), IL2 (B) and IL3 (C) phases in given scalings.
-Thermal image calc. - TM> Trip expect mode: No trip expected/Trip expected - TM> Time to 100 % theta: Time to reach the 100 % thermal cap - TM> Rreference T curr.: reference/pick-up value (IEQ) - TM> Active meas. curr.: the measured maximum TRMS current at a given moment - TM> T est. with act. curr.: estimation of the used thermal capacity including the current at a given moment - TM> T at a given moment: the thermal capacity used at that moment Thermal image Temp. estimates - TM> Used k for amb. temp: the ambient correction factor at a givenmoment - TM> Max. temp. rise all.: the maximum allowed temperature rise - TM> Temp. rise atm: the calculated temperature rise at a given moment - TM> Hot spot estimate: the estimated hot spot temperature including the ambient temperature - TM> Hot spot max. all.: the maximum allowed temperature for the object Timing status - TM> Trip delay remaining: the time to reach 100% theta - TM> Trip time to rel.: the time to reach theta while staying below the trip limit during cooling - TM> Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling - TM> Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling - TM> Inhibit time to rel.: the time to reach theta while staying below the Inhibit limit during cooling
+Thermal image calc. - TM> Time to 100 % theta: Time to reaction and the control of the calc. - TM> Rreference T curr.: reference/pick and the calc. - TM> Active meas. curr.: the measured moment are current at a given moment. - TM> T est. with act. curr.: estimation of the used thermal capacity including the Thermal image Temp. estimates - TM> Used k for amb. temp: the ambient correction factor at a givenmoment - TM> Max. temp. rise all.: the maximum allowed temperature rise - TM> Temp. rise atm: the calculated temperature rise at a given moment - TM> Hot spot estimate: the estimated hot spot temperature including the ambient temperature - TM> Hot spot max. all.: the maximum allowed temperature for the object Timing status - TM> Trip delay remaining: the time to reach 100% theta - TM> Trip time to rel.: the time to reach theta while staying below the trip limit during cooling - TM> Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling - TM> Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling - TM> Inhibit time to rel.: the time to reach theta while staying below the Inhibit limit during cooling